lail-lei/lail-lei/README.md

 My favorite data structures are dictionaries/maps and matrices, my favorite algorithm is dijkstra's, and my favorite topic in machine learning is the very unsexy decision tree.
 I've never met a programming language I don't like.
 I prefer clarity over cleverness.

-I bake pastries sometimes, tell weird jokes, and go for very slow, very amateur runs.
+I bake pastries sometimes, and go for very slow, very amateur runs.

 <!---